parse-community/docs/.github/ISSUE_TEMPLATE/---docs-fix-improvement-report.md

 name: "\U0001F4D9 Docs fix/improvement report"
 about: Bring attention to an area of the docs with code samples that need updating or wording that could be improved
-title: "\U0001F4D9 [PLATFORM]"
+title: "\U0001F4D9 "
-labels: Documentation
+labels: Documentation Improvement
 assignees: ''

 ---